2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia

 Full Allied Health Professions at Bluefield State College Report

-The in-demand associate degree programs at West Virginia University at Parkersburg helped the school earn the #5 place on this year’s ranking of the most popular allied health professions schools in West Virginia.
-Located in the small suburb of Parkersburg, West Virginia University at Parkersburg is a public college with a small student population.
+You’ll be in good company if you decide to attend West Virginia University at Parkersburg.
+It ranked #5 on our 2023 Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia list.
+Located in the suburb of Parkersburg, West Virginia University at Parkersburg is a public college with a small student population.

 Of the 20 students majoring in allied health at West Virginia University at Parkersburg, 20% are male and 80% are female.

-With a ranking of #6, Mountwest Community and Technical College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Located in the midsize suburb of Huntington, MCTC is a public school with a small student population.
+Mountwest Community and Technical College came in at #6 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia ranking.
+Located in the medium-sized suburb of Huntington, MCTC is a public school with a small student population.

 About 45% of the students majoring in allied health at the school are women while 55% are male.

-Carver Career Center ranked #7 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia list.
-Located in the midsize suburb of Charleston, Carver Career Center is a public school with a small student population.
+Carver Career Center came in at #7 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in West Virginia ranking.
+Located in the suburb of Charleston, Carver Career Center is a public school with a small student population.

 About 69% of the students majoring in allied health at the school are women while 31% are male.